How to maximise your annual leave in 2026 and get more days off

 Matariki 2026

-Our fourth Matariki public holiday is on Friday 10 June this year.
+Our Matariki public holiday is on Friday 10 July this year.
 Why not celebrate by taking the following Monday off for a four-day break?

 Labour Day 2026